kimengumi/FlexFaq-PrestaShop/README.md

 ## Summary

 This module allow to manage a FAQ (Frequently Asked Question) warehouse, which is :
+- Multilingual
-- Multi-lingual
+- Multishop
-- Multi-shop
+- Multiproducts
-- Multi-Product
+- Per product FAQ
+- Global / common FAQ
+- lightweight Front Office theme

 ## How it works

 Each FAQ item can be associated to one or more products.
-An item can also be associated to one or more categories.
-This will automaticaly associate all products of the selectes categories with the item.
+An item can also be associated to one or more categories: This will dynamicaly link all products of the selectes categories with the item.
 A global / common FAQ is also available.

 ## Screenshots